-Protecting Agencies are responsible to submit a final fire report to AICC within 10 days after a fire is called out.
+Protecting Agencies are responsible to submit a final fire report for all fires regardless of Jurisdictional Agency to AICC within 10 days after a fire is called out.
+AICC is responsible to generate a BLM fire report for all DOI/ANCSA Ownership or BLM Support Action fires.
 AICC will have 5 days to review a fire report before it is made available to the Jurisdictional Agency.
 If the Protecting Agency and AICC are unable to meet the 15 day deadline, an acceptable date will be negotiated with the Jurisdictional Agency.

-Required elements for final fire reports are addressed in the AIMG.
+Required elements for final fire reports are: